Amazon Alexa: Applications

-A companion application is available for selected devices in the Apple Appstore, the Amazon Appstore. and by Google Play.
+A companion application is available for selected devices in the Apple App Store, the Amazon Appstore. and by Google Play.
 The applications can be used to install skills, control music, manage alarms, and shopping lists.
 It also allows users to review the recognized text on the app screen and to send feedback to Amazon concerning whether the recognition was good or bad.

 Functions

-Alexa can perform a number of preset functions out-of-the-box such as set timers, share the current weather, create lists, access Wikipedia articles, and many more things.
+Alexa can perform a number of preset functions such as set timers, share current weather forecasts, create lists, access Wikipedia articles, and many more things.
 Users say a designated "wake word" (the default is simply "Alexa") to alert an Alexa-enabled device of an ensuing function command.
 Alexa listens for the command and performs the appropriate function, or skill, to answer a question or command.
 When questions are asked, Alexa converts sound waves into text which allows it to gather information from various sources.
-Behind the scenes, the data gathered is then sometimes passed to a variety of suppliers including WolframAlpha, iMDB, AccuWeather, Yelp, Wikipedia, Mediawiki, and others, in order to generate suitable and accurate answers.
+Behind the scenes, the data gathered is then sometimes passed to a variety of suppliers including WolframAlpha, IMDB, AccuWeather, Yelp, Wikipedia, MediaWiki, and others, in order to generate suitable and accurate answers.

 Alexa-supported devices can stream music from the owner's Amazon Music accounts and have built-in support for Pandora and Spotify accounts.
 Alexa can play music from streaming services such as Apple Music and Google Play Music from a phone or tablet.
 In addition to performing pre-set functions, Alexa can also perform additional functions through third-party skills that users can enable.
 Some of the most popular Alexa skills in 2018 included "Question of the Day" and "National Geographic Geo Quiz" for trivia; "TuneIn Live" to listen to live sporting events and news stations; "Big Sky" for hyper-local weather updates; "Sleep and Relaxation Sounds" for listening to calming sounds; "Sesame Street" for children's entertainment; and "Fitbit" for Fitbit users who want to check in on their health stats.
 In 2019, Apple, Google, Amazon, and Zigbee Alliance announced a partnership to make their smart home products work together.

 Amazon is enhancing Alexa with generative AI features using its Titan model, aiming to compete with AI like ChatGPT.
 The upgrade will be offered as a separate subscription service, potentially costing between $10 and $20 per month.
 There is no confirmed launch date yet.
 There are also humour related voice commands.
 One example is if you ask "Alexa, do you know GLaDOS?", Alexa will reply with "We don't really talk after what happened".
 This is a nod to the Portal video game franchise.